Union City, New Jersey: Local government

-Celin J. Valdivia (Commissioner of Parks and Public Property), all serving concurrent terms ending on May 15, 2026.
+Celin J. Valdivia (Commissioner of Parks and Public Property), all serving concurrent terms ending on May 15, 2030.
+The 2026 municipal election had no challengers on the ballot, but nearly a third of registered voters showed up to support the slate.

 The budget adopted by the city in 2021 was $151 million, which remained balanced during the COVID-19 pandemic.

 Public safety

 The Union City Police Department consists of over 200 officers.
 Union City's Chief of Police is Nichelle Luster, the city's first female Police Chief, who replaced former Chief Richard Molinari.
 Luster had been a captain since 2013, when she became the first female to attain that position.

 Until 1999, the Union City Fire Department consisted of 100 firefighters, and four fire stations.
 In January 1999 Union City and four other cities in North Hudson merged their fire departments into North Hudson Regional Fire and Rescue.
 The other municipalities include Guttenberg, North Bergen, Weehawken and West New York.
 Three of the NHRFR's fire stations are located in Union City: